w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 - Team members who understand all aspects of a data platform's architecture
 - Work closely with the data platform engineers to create data workflows

-_Data pipeline engineer_
+_Data scientist_

-- Responsible for planning, architecting, and building large-scale data processing systems
+- Analyze and interpret complex digital data
+- Work with new technologies (e.g., machine learning) to deepen the business's understanding and gain new insights

 _Data analyst_

 - Analyze data systems, creating automated systems for retrieving data from the data platform
 - Cloud data analysts are more commonly members of the business user population

-_Data scientist_

-- Analyze and interpret complex digital data
-- Work with new technologies (e.g., machine learning) to deepen the business' understanding and gain new insights

 # From DevOps...

 **DevOps** combines development and operations to increase the efficiency, speed, and security of software development and delivery compared to traditional processes.

-DevOps practices enable software development (dev) and operations (ops) teams to accelerate delivery through automation, collaboration, fast feedback, and iterative improvement
+DevOps practices enable software development (dev) and operations (ops) teams to accelerate delivery through automation, collaboration, fast feedback, and iterative improvement.

 ![DevOps](img/slides29.png)